eloialonso/open-rain/README.md

 - The slider `Watering circuit n°1` button will move but does nothing concrete.
 - The `measure` button will provide random values.

+## Option 2: custom regular watering with a cron job

+If your Raspberry Pi doesn't have access to the internet, or if you want to automate the watering, you can use the script `cron.py`, with the job scheduler of your OS, for instance <a href="https://en.wikipedia.org/wiki/Cron">cron</a> for Unix-like systems.

+Type `crontab -e` to edit the cron jobs.

+A line in crontab looks like: `* * * * * command to execute`

+With the five stars corresponding to:

+1. minute (0 - 59)
+2. hour (0 - 23)
+3. day of the month (1 - 31)
+4. month (1 - 12)
+5. day of the week (0 - 6)

+For instance, to do watering every night at 1 a.m., type:

+`0 1 * * * ~/.virtualenvs/openpluie/bin/python /path/to/openpluie/cron.py`

+You can add optional arguments (described below) in this line too.

+**Options**

+- You can specify the number of liters to use with the `--liters` argument (default: 5).
+- If it rained (positive variation of the container volume), then this script won't do watering.
+You can specify the threshold of detection of a rain (in liters) with the `--rain_volume` argument.
+- There is a limit duration of watering for security, you can modify it via the `--time_limit` argument.

+Type `python cron.py -h` to see all the options.

 ## Access the GPIO pins without root